 - Children in care who have been looked after continuously for more than 6 months

 - A service premium is also available for children whose parents are serving in the armed forces.

 If your child is eligible for free school meals with an active application on the 31 March 2020, they will remain eligible until 31 March 2024.

 Kent County Council have launched an online Free School Meals application service including an eligibility assessment to establish whether you have an entitlement to Free School Meals.
 This can be accessed at http://www.kent.gov.uk/education-and-children/schools/free-school-meals

 The school will be notified automatically of any successful applications

 In September 2014, the Government introduced ‘Universal Free School Meals’ for all children in Reception, Year 1 and Year 2.
-However, it is important that parents/carers of children in these year groups still apply (through completing a very short form!) for free school meals if they think that they may be eligible, so that the school receives pupil premium funding for them.
+This is different to Pupil Premium funding and does not enable the school to receive any additional funds to use for the child across the curriculum.
+It is important that parents/carers of eligible children in these year groups still apply (through completing a very short form!) for free school meals if they think that they may be eligible.

 How we use the funding